Taiwania 3

-Taiwania 3 (Traditional Chinese (Taiwan): 台灣杉三號) is one of the supercomputers made by Taiwan, and also the newest one (August, 2021).
+Taiwania 3 (台灣杉三號) is one of the supercomputers made by Taiwan, and also the newest one (August, 2021).
 It is placed in the National Center for High-performance Computing of NARLabs.
 There are 50,400 cores in total with 900 nodes, using Intel Xeon Platinum 8280 2.4 GHz CPU (28 Cores/CPU) and using CentOS as Operating System.
 It is an open access for public supercomputer.
 It is currently open access to scientists and more to do specific research after getting permission from Taiwan's National Center for High-performance Computing.
 This is the third supercomputer of the Taiwania series.
 It uses CentOS x86_64 7.8 as its system operator and Slurm Workload Manager as workflow manager to ensure better performance.
 Taiwania 3 uses InfiniBand HDR100 100 Gbit/s high speed Internet connection to ensure better performance of the supercomputer.
 The main memory capability is 192 GB.
 There's currently two Intel Xeon Platinum 8280 2.4 GHz CPU (28 Cores/CPU) inside each node.
 The full calculation capability is 2.7PFLOPS.
 It is launched into operation in November 2020 before schedule due to the needed for COVID-19.
 It is currently ranked number 227 on Top 500 list of June, 2021 and number 80 on Green 500 list.
 It is manufactured by Quanta Computer, Taiwan Fixed Network, and ASUS Cloud.